djsilva99/heatrapy/_docs/system of thermal objects.md

 * `objects_length`: tuple of the object lengths (spacial steps)
 * `dx`: the space step
 * `dt`: the times step
-* `file_name`: file name where the temperature and heat flux are saved
+* `file_name`: file name where the temperature and heat flux are saved.
+If None no data file is saved.
 * `boundaries`: tuple of two entries that define the boundary condition for temperature.
 The first corresponds to the thermal object while the second defines the temperature.
 If 0 the boundary condition is insulation
 * `initial_state`: initial state of the materials.
 True if applied field and False is removed field.